If you’ve been reading this blog for any length of time, you’ll recall late last year when I decided to try making homemade bread.

 I’m glad I tried but the results weren’t what I would call a success and even if they were – IT TOOK FOREVER.

-Honestly, the kneading, then the resting, then more kneading…by the time the bread was done, I was sick of looking at it.
+Honestly, the kneading, then the resting, then more kneading…by the time the homemade bread was done, I was sick of looking at it.

 Nevertheless, the slices I was able to salvage from the two homemade loaves I made at the time were delicious and I liked that I controlled the ingredients that went into them.